 Nearly 3 million people live in Durban today, and its population is growing faster than almost any other city in the world.
 Durban is also home to the largest population of Indian descendents in South Africa, whose ancestors were originally shipped to the region in the 19th century as slaves.
 Nearly 1 million Indians live in Durban today.
 It is not surprising, therefore, that the city is renowned for its aromatic spice markets and delicious curries - reputed to be some of the best in the world outside of India itself.

-Whilst Durban is an interesting city with a unique cultural mix, there is no getting away from the fact that it is the sun, sea and sand that really give the place its extra appeal for overseas visitors and South African holidaymakers alike.
+There is no getting away from the fact that it is the sun, sea and sand that really give Durban its extra appeal for overseas visitors and South African holidaymakers alike.

 Some of the best diving in South Africa can be found at Aliwal Shoal, just 50 km south of Durban.
 Aliwal is voted as being one of the top 10 dive sites in the world.